 This is what we have to look forward to for the next six years as this posturing poseur assumes his role as “conservative” enabler of progressive establishment fiction.
 The media will heap praise on him for it, of course, in a true spirit of non-partisanship so befitting of this great “friend” to American freedom.
 I’m choking on the saccharine just thinking about it all.

 The laurels are already pouring in.
-When The Washington Post’s laughably ridiculous house “conservative” Jennifer Rubin is crowning you “Distinguished pol of the week” for your heroic defense of fake news media people like her, you know your time in DC is going to be a smooth ride.We value your comments!
-Please weigh in on our comment section below.
+When The Washington Post’s laughably ridiculous house “conservative” Jennifer Rubin is crowning you “Distinguished pol of the week” for your heroic defense of fake news media people like her, you know your time in DC is going to be a smooth ride.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com